For immediate release:

 Commenting, Rutherglen MSP Clare Haughey said:

-“Under the SNP, the NHS has record staffing and record funding – and the draft budget would see that funding increased.
+“Under the Scottish Government, the NHS has record staffing and record funding – and the draft budget would see that funding increased.
 But this investment is only possible because of the decisions taken by the Scottish Government, with progressive policies seeing higher earnings paying slightly more to support public services.

-“The Tory tax plans would blow a £500 million hole in our budget – and that’s on top of a decade of UK government austerity.
+“The UK Government tax plans would blow a £500 million hole in our budget – and that’s on top of a decade of UK government austerity.

-“That would risk valuable public services across Lanarkshire, including the NHS – and would be equivalent to cutting 1482 nurses in the region – and the Tories should explain why they’d prefer to give a handout to millionaires than to fund our hospitals.
+“That would risk valuable public services across Lanarkshire, including the NHS – and would be equivalent to cutting 1482 nurses in the region – and the UK Government should explain why they’d prefer to give a handout to millionaires than to fund our hospitals.

-“As a registered mental health nurse myself, I truly believe that our NHS is best in the hands of the SNP.”
+“As a registered mental health nurse myself, I truly believe that our NHS is best in the hands of the Scottish Government.”

 Territorial Board £501 million reduction Equivalent number of nurses